Bakht Singh

-Bakht Singh Chabra also known as Brother Bakht Singh (6 June 1903 – 17 September 2000) was a Christian evangelist in India and other parts of South Asia.
+Bakht Singh Chabra also known as Brother Bakht Singh (6 June 1903 – 17 September 2000) was a Christian evangelist in India starting at the British Raj and later other parts of South Asia.
 He is often regarded as one of the most well-known Bible teachers and preachers and pioneers of the Indian Church movement and Gospel contextualization.
 According to Indian traditions, he is also known as 'Elijah of 21st Century' in Christendom.
 According to his autobiography, Bakht Singh became a Christian when he was an engineering student in Canada in 1929, even though previously he had torn up the Bible and was strongly opposed to Christianity.
 He was India's foremost evangelist, preacher and indigenous church planter who founded churches and established Hebron Ministries.
 He began a worldwide indigenous church-planting movement in India that grew to more than 10,000 local churches.
 Bakht Singh died on 17 September 2000, in Hyderabad, India.